hanzhang24/Slogo/doc/SLOGO_APIs.md

      // returns the Instruction name to the screen public String getInstructionName();

-     // returns a ReturnPayload object for the View to use to update itself public ReturnPayload makeReturnPayload();
+     // returns a ViewPayload object for the View to use to update itself public ViewPayload makeViewPayload();

      // returns if the set of parameters is valid public boolean hasValidParameters(List<T> parameters)